TheInstituteOfCode/Tiff-test/_posts/2017-11-09-the-time-i-----lost-my-cosmetic-injectables-virginity.md

 He then asked if I was stressed or tired because of the bags under my eyes.
 I explained that they are always there and have gotten worse with age.
 He recommended a dual approach of putting some filler into my cheeks and also into the tear trough (bag) under my eye.
 Because my bags were both wide and low the dual approach would reduce the puffiness and dark colouring.

 Out of curiosity I asked about my lips.
 I felt that my bottom lip was more full than my top lip and was surprised to learn that actually the ratio was about right.
 What is considered most beautiful is a top lip to bottom lip ration of about 40:60 or 50:50.
-So putting filler into my top lip &nbsp;would result in an unnatural looking ratio.
+So putting filler into my top lip  would result in an unnatural looking ratio.
 What we could do was put a little filler in both top and bottom so the ratio remained the same but made the top lip a little more visible.
 After some further discussion we would to do my brow, lips and tear troughs over 2 sessions.

 **Procedure 1:**